guru9/jollyJet/docs/analysis/project-analysis.md

 - 📄 **[Product Validators Analysis](./products/step3.2-product-validators.md)** - Comprehensive analysis of the Product Validators and their Zod-based validation schemas
 - 📄 **[Shared Constants Analysis](./products/step4.1-constants.md)** - Comprehensive analysis of the shared constants and configuration for the Product Module
 - 📄 **[CreateProductUseCase Analysis](./products/step4.2-create-product-usecase.md)** - Comprehensive analysis of the CreateProductUseCase implementation and type safety fix
+- 📄 **[GetProductUseCase Analysis](./products/step4.2-get-product-usecase.md)** - Comprehensive analysis of the GetProductUseCase implementation and its role in product retrieval

 **TestCase Documentation:**